xtyinzz/vrlib/README.md

 # VRLib
 This is a software based volume ray caster.
+Documentation to be added.